 Muck Removal

-If your dog doesn’t have tear stains, just run of the mill muck in his eyes, you should be able to clean them by gently wiping the edge of the eye with a clean cloth or tissue.
+If your dog doesn’t have tear stains, just general muck in his eyes, you should be able to clean them by gently wiping the edge of the eye with a clean cloth or tissue.
 Remember to wipe around the eye, never directly on the eye’s surface.
 You can also buy eye wipes made specifically for dogs, but these are usually not necessary.

 To use the eye wash, put the bottle near, but not in, your dog’s eye and squeeze the bottle gently.
 Be sure that the bottle is angled downward, so that gravity will assist you in flushing out the debris.
 Give your dog a treat afterwards, as this can be quite stressful for him.